 Augmentation of the standardized UEQ with sign language

-The questionnaire translations, experiments, measurements, and final analysis are based on the Standardized Slovenian UEQ.
+The questionnaire translations, experiments, measurements, and final analysis are based on the standardized textual UEQ in Slovenian language.
 The questionnaire consists of 26 questions, which are not actual questions, but rather sets of two opposing statements.
 The users decide which of the opposing statements suits their experience best, rated on a 7-point Likert scale.
 All gathered responses are then used in the official UEQ Data Analysis Tool, where they are transformed and the main results are presented on 6 scales: Attractiveness, Perspicuity, Efficiency, Dependability, Stimulation, and Novelty.

-In general, sign languages have significantly smaller vocabularies in comparison to spoken languages, therefore the translation to signed UEQ statements had to be adapted accordingly.
-An extensive study, involving several Slovenian Sign Language (SSL) interpreters, has been conducted, with the goal to find the best matches and most appropriate sign language translations for all 26 statement pairs.
-All written UEQ statement pairs were first evaluated with the interpreters, using multiple standardized UEQ translations (Slovenian, English and German) to find the statement's best equivalent in SSL.
-These translations were later tested in a preliminary study.
-For 18 statement pairs it was possible to find a direct translation from written to sign language.
-However, for the remaining 8 pairs, a direct translation was not possible, because these expressions do not exist as signs in the SSL vocabulary.
-An example of such statement is the statement "dull", which was translated to the signed expression "without ideas".
-Another challenge when translating the statements was the fact that a singular UEQ statement can only appear once in the whole questionnaire, while similar written expressions often translate in the same sign (gesture).
-Such examples are expressions “conventional” and “dull”.
-During the preliminary study all the originally selected
+An extensive study involving several SSL interpreters has been conducted, with the goal of finding the best matches and most appropriate sign language translations for all 26 UEQ statement pairs.
+The translation process has been conducted in accordance with the guidelines of the UEQ Handbook [28] and Collaborative and Iterative Translation approach as proposed by Douglas, S. P., & Craig, C. S. (2007) [29].
+All written UEQ statement pairs were first evaluated by the team of two SSL interpreters and four members of the Laboratory for Multimedia, Faculty of Electrical Engineering (LMMFE), using multiple standardized UEQ translations (Slovenian, English and German) to find the statement's best equivalent in SSL, considering its scale, concept, and functional meaning.
+For 18 statement pairs it was possible to find a direct translation from written Slovenian to Slovenian Sign Language.
+However, for the remaining 8 pairs a direct translation was not possible, because those expressions do not exist as signs in the SSL vocabulary.
+An example of such statement is the statement "dull", which was translated contextually to the signed expression "without ideas".
+Another challenge when translating the statements was the fact that a singular UEQ statement should only appear once in the whole questionnaire, since similar written expressions often translate in the same sign (gesture).
+Such examples are expressions “conventional” and “usual” or “leading edge” and “innovative”.
+In accordance with the selected translation methods a list of all statements in SSL was created and all signs were recorded with the SSL interpreter, who is also a CODA, in a professional broadcasting studio in front of a green screen, as shown in Figure 1 and Figure 2.